cip-Mbrain/alx-system_engineering-devops/0x00-shell_basics/README.md

 Change directory to root
 long format
-lomnng format with hidden files long format with user and ids with hidden files
+lomnng format with hidden files long format with user and ids with hidden files creating a directiory